You (TV series): Premise

-In the first season, Joe Goldberg, a bookstore manager in New York City, meets Guinevere Beck, an aspiring writer, becoming infatuated with her.
-He feeds his obsession using social media and other technology to track her presence and watch her in her house and remove obstacles to their romance including her friends and ex-boyfriend.
+In the first season, Joe Goldberg meets Guinevere Beck, a broke college student and an aspiring writer.
+Joe quickly becomes consumed with his one-sided infatuation, feeding his obsession through social media and utilizing technology to stalk and track her activities.
+This behavior escalates and leads to Joe taking drastic measures to remove obstacles to their romance—including her friends and ex-boyfriend.

-In the second season, Joe Goldberg moves from New York to Los Angeles to escape his past and starts over with a new identity to avoid his ex-girlfriend Candace who seeks revenge for burying her alive prior to being with Beck.
+In the second season, Joe Goldberg moves from New York to Los Angeles to escape his past.
+He starts over with a new identity to hide from his ex-girlfriend Candace, who seeks revenge for burying her alive prior to the start of season one.
 When he meets avid chef Love Quinn, Joe begins falling into his old patterns of obsession and violence.
 As Joe attempts to forge a new love, he strives to make his relationship with Love succeed at all costs to avoid the fate of his past romantic endeavors.
 Unbeknownst to him, Love has dark secrets herself.

-In the third season, Joe and Love are married and raising their newborn son, Henry, in the Californian suburb of Madre Linda.
-As their relationship dynamic takes a new turn, Joe continues to repeat the cycle of obsession with a burgeoning interest in Natalie, the next door neighbor, and local librarian Marienne.
-This time, Love ensures that her dream of having the perfect family will not be torn away so easily by Joe's compulsive actions.
+In the third season, Joe and Love are married and raising their newborn son Henry in the Californian suburb of Madre Linda.
+As their relationship dynamic takes a new turn, Joe continues to repeat the cycle of obsession.
+First he develops a burgeoning interest in Natalie, the next door neighbor, then the local librarian, Marienne.
+However, Love ensures that her dream of having the perfect family will not be torn away so easily, regardless of the cost.

-In the fourth season, Joe poses as Jonathan Moore, living in London and working as an English professor at a respected university.
-He has also been following Marienne around Europe in an attempt to locate her.
-He begins to bond with a circle of wealthy socialites.
-They start to die off one by one as a serial murderer targets their elite group.
+In the fourth season, Joe is living in London and working as an English professor under the alias Jonathan Moore.
+After following Marienne from Paris, he vows to put the past behind him and let Marienne go.
+After rescuing his neighbor Kate during a robbery, Joe is invited into a circle of wealthy socialites.
+However, they start to die off one by one as a serial murderer targets their elite group.
 Joe reverts to his old habits when he is framed for the deaths and blackmailed by the killer.
-While trying to keep his true identity hidden from the group and working to catch the killer, Joe develops feelings for another woman named Kate.
+While trying to keep his true identity hidden from the group and working to catch the killer, Joe develops feelings for Kate despite knowing it is not something he should do.

-In the fifth and final season, Joe, after a long time, returns to New York City and is ready to live a good life at last, but his past and dark desires will collide with this new life, where he meets Bronté.
+In the fifth and final season, Joe returns to New York City with his new wife and is ready to live a good life at last.
+However, his past and dark desires will collide with this new life, when he meets Bronté.